M-Hawk/Matthew-Hawkins-Portfolio/README.md

 ## Target Audience

-This Website is aimed to showcase my skill-set to prospective Employers.
-Provide inspiration to other Aspiring Web Developers and to more Senior Web Developers for guidance and critique.
+This Website is aimed to showcase my skill-set to prospective Employers, and provide inspiration to other Aspiring Web Developers.

 ## Tech Stack